Check Car Mileage

 Odometer Rollback Check

-Curious about what the odometer history check looks like?
-The following sample table show the disclosed odometer readings from prior registration records.
-Note that odometer disclosures take place when the car changes ownership or during renewals:
+Curious what an odometer history check looks like?
+The sample image below shows the disclosed odometer readings from prior registration records.
+Note that odometer disclosures occur when a car changes ownership or during renewals.

 Computer Diagnostics

-Running computer diagnostics involves reading the mileage stored in other ECU devices.
-These readings should be close to what you can see on the instrument cluster, as they are not synchronized in real-time.
+Computer diagnostics involve reading values stored in those modules.
+These readings should be close to the cluster, though they may not be synchronized in real time.

 Check the Car Yourself and for Free